Chloroplast: Endosymbiotic origin of chloroplasts

-Chloroplasts are one of many types of organelles in the plant cell.
-They are considered to have evolved from endosymbiotic cyanobacteria.
-Mitochondria are thought to have come from a similar endosymbiosis event, where an aerobic prokaryote was engulfed.
+Chloroplasts are one of many types of organelles in photosynthetic eukaryotic cells.
+They evolved from cyanobacteria through a process called organellogenesis.
+Cyanobacteria are a diverse phylum of gram-negative bacteria capable of carrying out oxygenic photosynthesis.
+Like chloroplasts, they have thylakoids.
+The thylakoid membranes contain photosynthetic pigments, including chlorophyll a.
 This origin of chloroplasts was first suggested by the Russian biologist Konstantin Mereschkowski in 1905 after Andreas Franz Wilhelm Schimper observed in 1883 that chloroplasts closely resemble cyanobacteria.
-Chloroplasts are only found in plants, algae, and three species of amoeba – Paulinella chromatophora, P. micropora, and marine P. longichromatophora.
+Chloroplasts are only found in plants, algae, and some species of the amoeboid Paulinella.